francopizzi/videogamesAppLocalHost/README.md

 ## - Quick Start
 - Clone <a href="https://github.com/francopizzi/videogamesAppLocalHost">Repository</a>, because this repository has the back end routes changed for the deployment
 - You must create a data base in postgres call videogames
+- You must create a file inside folder "api" with extension ".env".
+On this file you have to fill 4 variables that are principal for the proyect functionality.
+          DB_USER= "yours data base user"

+          DB_PASSWORD= "yours data base password"

+          DB_HOST=localhost

+          API_KEY="yours API KEY"
 - Run the next commands on the folders /api  & /client
 - npm install
 - npm start